BainbridgeArtisanResourceNetwork/How-Tos/HOWTO 3D Printing with Prusa i3.md

   - Smooth - good for PLA, sometimes too sticky for PETG
   - Textured - good for PETG, okay for PLA
+  - Satin - good for all (use glue stick with PC)
-  - Both - TPU but use glue stick for ease of removal
+  - All - for TPU use glue stick for ease of removal

 ### Cleaning Tips